-The Commission shall hold schedule two regular meetings each month.
-These shall generally fall on the second and fourth Wednesdays of each month and shall commence at 9:00 9:30 a.m.
-Regular meetings may be cancelled as warranted by special circumstances, such as holidays or lack of business.
-The Commission or Secretary to the Commission may schedule additional meetings as necessary to meet the needs of the community, the Board of Supervisors or the Commission.
-Night and/or out-of-building meetings may also be scheduled as the Commission desires subject to notice requirements in Item #2.
+The Commission shall hold two regular meetings each month.
+These shall generally fall on the second and fourth Wednesdays of each month and shall commence at 9:00 a.m.
+Regular meetings may be cancelled as warranted by special circumstances, such as holidays.
+The Commission may schedule additional meetings as necessary to meet the needs of the community, the Board of Supervisors or the Commission.
+Night and/or out-of-building meetings may also be scheduled as the Commission desires.
 The Commission may also hold special meetings and adjourned regular and adjourned special meetings as it deems necessary.